-Master web design skills with Microsoft FrontPage 2000.
+Master web design skills with Microsoft FrontPage '98.
 This step-by-step guide uses over 40 full color close-up screen shots to clearly explain the fast and easy way to design a web site.
-Use edteck's QuickGuide to build great looking pages that have a consistent style and impressive design.
+Use edteck's QuickGuide to build impressive looking pages that have a consistent style and impressive design.

 QuickGuides are written by Peter Pappas, veteran educator and web designer.
 His approach has been refined over years of instruction to web students of all ability levels.
-You can see his web design course at www.edteck.com.